smattymatty/django-spellbook-docs-site/proposals_content/edulite_proposal_1.md

 {~~}

 {~ card title="Card Title" footer="Card Footer" ~}
-Notice how these are unstyled, but the HTML is still properly rendered.
+Notice how these are styled, and the HTML is properly rendered.
 {~~}

 {~ practice ~}
-That's because `% spellbook_styles %` is not included here.
+That's because `% spellbook_styles %` is included here.
 You would need to include it in your template head.
 {~~}